slowproj/slowdash/docs/ControlsScript.md

     - set(value): holds the value as a set-point, and calls `set(value)` of the parent node.
     - get(): returns the holding set-point value
   - **ramping(change_per_sec)**
       - set(value): starts ramping to the target value in the parent node.
-If the value is not numeric or not in the limits, raises an exception
+If the value is not numeric or not within the limits, it raises an exception
       - get(): returns parent's `get()`
     - **status()**
       - set(value): `set(0)` will stop the current ramping if it is running
-      - get(): returns `True` if rumping is in progress, otherwise returns `False`
+      - get(): returns `True` if ramping is in progress, otherwise returns `False`

 Nodes derived from `ControlThreadNode` have the following methods: